Cover Image Credit: Wikipedia

 Frequently Asked Questions About Sikkim Travel Tips

-A. All the parts of Sikkim are very beautiful.
+All the parts of Sikkim are very beautiful.
 Each part has its own beauty.
-While North Sikkim is famous for lakes, West Sikkim is famous for villages and monasteries and keep these Sikkim travel tips in mind before planning your holiday.
+While North Sikkim is famous for its lakes, West Sikkim is famous for its villages and monasteries.

-A. Summer months from April to June are the best time to visit Darjeeling.
-However, many visit the destination during the winter months October to December, to experience the winters there.
-The best time to visit Sikkim is between March and May or the winter months October to mid-December.
+Summer months from April to June are the best to visit Darjeeling.
+However, many tourists visit the destination during the winter months of October to December too.

 Looking To Book A Holiday Package?